-31 Years Ago: The Cars Smooth Out the Edges with ‘Heartbeat City’
+How the Cars Smoothed Out the Edges With ‘Heartbeat City’

 That format certainly worked as far as radio program directors were concerned: The Cars’ fifth studio LP spawned five Top 40 singles, including two (“You Might Think” and “Drive”) that broke the Top 10.
 As tended to be a requirement at the time, the record’s biggest hits boasted distinctive videos: “You Might Think” found the band members in a variety of unusual computer-generated situations, “Magic” proved that Cars frontman Ric Ocasek could walk on water, and the moody clip for “Drive,” directed by actor Timothy Hutton, introduced Ocasek to his future bride — supermodel Paulina Porizkova.

 Even as the Cars embraced heavier production, Ocasek insisted that he kept his focus on solid songwriting.
 “I like technology in music,” he shrugged during a 1982 interview with New York Rocker.
 Keyboardist “Greg [Hawkes] has a lot of taste on how much to put in and how much not to put in.
 We try to keep it simple, although I’ve heard people say It sounds like a bank of keyboards.
 When we did the Tom Snyder show, he used two little Casiotone $125 organs and played the songs on that.
 It sounded the same.”